hashicorp/packer/website/source/docs/provisioners/ansible-local.html.markdown

 ---
 layout: "docs"
 page_title: "Ansible (Local) Provisioner"
+description: |-
+  The `ansible-local` Packer provisioner configures Ansible to run on the machine by Packer from local Playbook and Role files.
+Playbooks and Roles can be uploaded from your local machine to the remote machine.
+Ansible is run in local mode via the `ansible-playbook` command.
 ---

 # Ansible Local Provisioner

 Type: `ansible-local`

-The `ansible-local` provisioner configures Ansible to run on the machine by Packer from local Playbook and Role files.
+The `ansible-local` Packer provisioner configures Ansible to run on the machine by Packer from local Playbook and Role files.
 Playbooks and Roles can be uploaded from your local machine to the remote machine.
 Ansible is run in [local mode](http://docs.ansible.com/playbooks_delegation.html#local-playbooks) via the `ansible-playbook` command.